Trial-In-Error/raidlike/README.md

 -----------------------------
 this starts at the keyword "Triggers"

-it currently does nothing, but they keyword must be present!
+it currently does nothing, but the keyword must be present!

 quirks, tips, and warnings